Variational data assimilation for the wave equation in heterogeneous media: Numerical investigation of stability: Introduction

 \end{assum}

 In summary, our goal is to understand whether the Lipschitz stability property is preserved in the presence of strong heterogeneity in the medium, provided that the GCC holds.
 This question is of high practical importance, as discontinuous media appear in many applications, for example, in seismology.
-If the corresponding data assimilation problems were indeed subject to the poor logarithmic stability property ensured by \eqref{eq:FilippasEstimateLog}, this would pose an enormous challenge for the design of accurate and reliable numerical methods.
+If the corresponding data assimilation problems were indeed subject to the poor logarithmic stability property ensured by \eqref{eq:FilippasEstimateLog}, this would pose an enormous challenge for the design of accurate and reliable numerical methods. \begin{rmk} \jp{While \Cref{assum:LipschitzStability} appears natural, it is possible that in certain configurations some additional conditions on the geometry and minimal time $T$ have to be imposed to prove Lipschitz stability.
+This is due to the complex interactions of rays with the interface $\Gamma$.
+For further discussion we refer to the reference \cite{LG23} in which sufficient conditions for boundary controllability of wave equations with a jumping coefficient have been derived and in particular to Remark 1.6 therein.} \end{rmk}